-check with Company Secretariat (you will find details on Mosaic) before you deal in Diageo shares if you are in doubt.
+https://diageo.sharepoint.com/sites/India/SitePages/Insidertrading.aspx check with Compliance Officer (you will find details on Mosaic) or write to uslsharestrading@diageo.com before you deal in shares of United Spirits Limited, if you are in doubt.

 I am PA to a senior executive, and I have access to quite a lot of confidential information, although I don't tend to read any of it in detail.
 I'd like to sell some of my Diageo shares but one of my colleagues suggested that I might not be able to because I have access to 'inside information'.
 Is this true?